Should you buy an Audi, a BMW or a Mercedes?

 A quiet driving experience: with the exception of the R8 supercar, which has one of the most vocal engines on sale, the received wisdom is that Audis offer a quiet and polished driving experience, although they don’t prioritise excitement quite as much as BMW.
 No Audi is genuinely bad to drive, but some models do have a reputation for stiff suspension.
 While this is less true than it once was, an Audi with large alloy wheels and sports suspension (a free upgrade with some higher trim levels like S line) can be somewhat uncomfortable over potholes and broken tarmac.

 Perhaps the most difficult aspect of potential Audi ownership is working out what’s under the bonnet.
-Instead of a numbering system that relates to the engines size (so a BMW 320d has a 2.0-litre engine) Audi has settled on a numbering system that denotes a range of power outputs.
-You still get TFSI (petrol) and TDI (diesel) badges, but these are now prefixed by a variety of numbers - 25, 30, 35, 40, 45, 50, 55, 60 and 70 As an example, a car wearing a 40 on its boot lid could have anything between 165bhp and 198bhp.
+Instead of a numbering system that relates to the engine’s size, Audi has settled on a numbering system that denotes a range of power outputs.
+You still get TFSI (petrol), TDI (diesel), TFSI e (plug-in hybrid) and e-tron (electric) badges, but these are now prefixed by a variety of numbers - 25, 30, 35, 40, 45, 50, 55, 60 and 70.
+As an example, a car wearing a 40 on its boot lid could have anything between 165bhp and 198bhp.
+However, there are exceptions to this numerical naming convention, with the brand's flagship EV wearing the 'e-tron GT' and 'RS e-tron GT' nameplates.

 Luxurious interiors: with perfectly judged soft-touch plastics and a sense of unfussy style, Audi’s interiors have long been considered up there with the best.
 Audi is also known for making technologically advanced and intuitive driver controls, from its clever and configurable ‘virtual cockpit’ digital dashboard dials to the chunky automatic gear selector found in higher-end models.
 Audi owners appreciate the sense of quality and attention to detail their cars feature inside, and it’s a particular brand highlight.